krishnaxpatel/data-analytics-projects/Project1/README.md

   ![SQL Results](images/results_by_year.PNG)

-  This gives the average emission per year to find the percentage change of Kg of CO2 per MWh between 2013 to 2023, which was calculated to be 28%.
+  This gives the average emission per year to find the percentage change of Kg of CO2 per MWh between 2013 to 2023.

   ![average emission](images/average_emission.PNG)